Algorithmic Trading Cryptocurrency 2026: 6 Strategies Ranked by Risk on Solana

 - Monitoring — Build dashboards to track performance and detect issues

 Warning: Building a profitable trading algorithm is extremely difficult.
-Most custom bots lose money.
-Unless you have a specific, well-tested edge, using a curated copy trading platform is likely to produce better risk-adjusted returns.
+Most custom bots lose money — not because the code is wrong, but because the edge is wrong.
+Unless you have a specific, well-tested, out-of-sample-validated edge, a curated copy trading platform with a verified on-chain track record is likely to produce better risk-adjusted returns with far less work.

 1. Overfitting to Historical Data